Skip To Main Content

 Abstract

-This article includes select label information for inavolisib (Itovebi), a kinase inhibitor, and presents certain key findings from the Phase 3 INAVO120 clinical trial.
-Inavolisib, in combination with palbociclib and fulvestrant, is indicated for the treatment of adults with endocrine-resistant PIK3CA-mutated hormone receptor-positive, HER2-negative, locally advanced or metastatic breast cancer following recurrence on or after completing adjuvant endocrine therapy.
-This article discusses the indication, dosing, study design, efficacy, safety data, and adverse event management, with a focus on hyperglycemia, a notable adverse event associated with PI3K inhibitors.
+This article includes select label information for inavolisib (Itovebi), a PI3 kinase inhibitor, and presents certain key findings from the phase 3 INAVO120 and the supporting phase 1/1b (GO39374) clinical trials.
+Inavolisib, in combination with palbociclib and fulvestrant, is indicated for the treatment of adults with endocrine-resistant, PIK3CA-mutated, hormone receptor-positive (HR+), human epidermal growth factor receptor 2 negative (HER2-), locally advanced or metastatic breast cancer, following recurrence on or after completing adjuvant endocrine therapy.
+This article discusses the indication, dosing, study design, efficacy, safety, and adverse event management, with a focus on hyperglycemia, a notable adverse event associated with PI3K inhibitors.

 Introduction

-Inavolisib is a kinase inhibitor approved for use in combination with palbociclib and fulvestrant for patients with endocrine-resistant PIK3CA-mutated HR+/HER2- advanced breast cancer.
-Understanding the label information, including efficacy and safety profiles, is crucial for effective clinical management.
-This article aims to provide a review of inavolisib data and safety guidance relevant to hyperglycemia management, based on the product prescribing information and the pivotal INAVO 120 trial.
+Inavolisib is a PI3 kinase inhibitor approved for use in combination with palbociclib and fulvestrant for adults with endocrine-resistant, PIK3CA-mutated, HR+/HER2-, locally advanced or metastatic breast cancer, following recurrence on or after completing adjuvant endocrine therapy.
+Understanding the label information, including the efficacy and safety profiles, is important for effective clinical management.
+This article aims to provide a review of inavolisib data and safety guidance relevant to hyperglycemia management, based on the product prescribing information and supporting data.
 This is not intended to be a comprehensive review of the Itovebi US prescribing information.
 It is important for healthcare providers to consult the full product prescribing label for comprehensive details on the safe and effective use of Itovebi.

 Indication1

-Itovebi (inavolisib) is indicated in combination with palbociclib and fulvestrant for the treatment of adults with endocrine-resistant PIK3CA-mutated hormone receptor-positive, HER2-negative, locally advanced or metastatic breast cancer, as detected by an FDA-approved test, following recurrence on or after completing adjuvant endocrine therapy.
+Inavolisib is indicated in combination with palbociclib and fulvestrant for the treatment of adults with endocrine-resistant, PIK3CA-mutated, hormone receptor (HR)-positive, human epidermal growth factor receptor 2 (HER2)-negative, locally advanced or metastatic breast cancer, as detected by an FDA-approved test, following recurrence on or after completing adjuvant endocrine therapy.

 Dosing and Administration1